sskanishk/EDA/README.md

 # EDA
-Exploratory Data Analysis - it helps to understand the structure of data.
+Exploratory Data Analysis - it helps to understand the structure of datasets.

 1. Its a complete pack for beginner to understand EDA using python.
 2. It shows how to slice data using Pandas.